F1rst-Unicorn/stocks/manual/server/build-instructions.md

 ## Arch Linux

 Checkout the git repository.
-Audit the script in `deploy-server/bin/package.sh`.
-By default the script will sign the resulting package using your default gpg key.
-If that is not desired, `export NO_SIGNATURE=1` before running the script.
-If you have finished reading it, run it.
-The package will be placed in
+Audit the PKGBUILD in `deploy-server`.
+Import the database schema into a PostgreSQL database.
+Make sure the database is accessible for the build user with the properties given in the default profile in `server/pom.xml`.
+Then build the package.

 ## License